krussll/etsysimplicity/_posts/2019-04-05-ultimate-guide-to-weight-control.md

 ---
 layout: post
-title:  "Ultimate guide to weight control in lawn bowls"
+title:  "Ultimate guide to weight control in lawn bowls.
+Pendulum swing or delivery stance?"
 author: reece
 categories: [ "help" ]
 image: assets/images/ultimate-guide-to-weight-control.jpg
 description: "Ultimate guide to weight control in lawn bowls.
-I thought today I'd go through what I believe to be the best guide on shot weight."
+I thought today I'd go through what I believe to be the best guide on shot weight.
+Whats the best method?
+Pendulum swing oand the delivery stance methods explained"
 ---

-In my time as a coach at my local bowls club I have lost track of the number of times I am asked about shot weight.
+In my time playing at my local bowls club I have lost track of the number of times I am asked about shot weight.
 This ranges from “how do I control my weight?”, “why am I always short?” and often with beginners I am asked simply “how do you choose what weight to use?”.

 I thought today I'd go through what I believe to be the best guide on shot weight.
 We will go over:
 * What is weight control?
 And what makes for good, and bad weight control